Taskmaster (character): Fictional character biography

-Avengers Academy student Finesse later seeks out Taskmaster, thinking that he may be her long-lost father.
+Avengers Academy student Finesse later seeks out Taskmaster, believing him to be her long-lost father.
 When she finds Taskmaster, Finesse ends up sparring with him.
-After much sparring, Taskmaster finally relents to tell Finesse that he very well might be and most likely is her father, but that the powers to learn so much about others’ movements and techniques have caused him to forget important things in life.
+After much sparring, Taskmaster relents to tell Finesse that he likely is her father, but that his abilities have affected his memories.
 Knowing he likely will not remember the conversation in a couple days, Taskmaster tells Finesse that he wanted to fight her so he might remember her.

-During the 2011 "Fear Itself" storyline, Taskmaster comes to the aid of Alpha Flight when it comes to forming a resistance against the Unity Party that was formed by Master of the World.
+During the 2011 "Fear Itself" storyline, Taskmaster comes to the aid of Alpha Flight, forming a resistance against the Unity Party that was formed by Master of the World.